-In recent years, I have been particularly captivated by the life cycle of plants.
-Their transitions from growth to decay are not only beautiful, but also mirror states of mind, emotions, and even relationships in my life.
+In recent years, I have been captivated by the life cycle of plants.
+Their transitions from growth to decay are not only beautiful, but they also provide a way to access my inner world.
+As an image develops, it mirrors my states of mind, emotions, and deliberations.

 While rooted in my own exploration, I design my work to remain open, like a dream, leaving space for multiple interpretations.
 Through it, I hope to evoke a sense of beauty whose meaning is not fixed.
 Real meaning emerges in the space between image and viewer, shifting as each person brings their own perspective.